Knox County DUI Guide

 Immediate Steps (First 24 Hours)

-1. Arrest and Transport: You will be arrested by either the Knoxville Police Department (KPD), the Knox County Sheriff’s Office (KCSO), or the Tennessee Highway Patrol (THP).
-The arresting agency significantly impacts where your vehicle is impounded (more on that later).
+• Arrest and Transport: You'll be arrested by either the Knoxville Police Department (KPD), the Knox County Sheriff’s Office (KCSO), or the Tennessee Highway Patrol (THP).
+The arresting agency determines the vehicle impoundment process.

 Critical Deadlines